Romance scams

 Mary’s story

-I joined a Facebook group of a film I loved and a member called Paul sent a private message.
+“I joined a Facebook group of a film I loved and a member called Paul sent a private message.
+We stayed in the group until Paul suggested WhatsApp, where our chat became more about our lives.

 We messaged daily and Paul shared photos of himself, some with his daughter.
 We even spoke on the phone, but Paul never wanted to video call.

+Sadly, Paul’s bank account was blocked and he couldn’t get any money.
 He sent photos of bank statements showing £1 million was due to clear and more in savings.
 I agreed to help and sent gift cards and some money.

+Then suddenly, Paul’s daughter fell ill and needed an urgent kidney transplant.
+I saw photos of her in hospital and the doctor caring for her sent a message.
 Paul was overseas with the army.
 He asked me to pay the hospital bill, promising to pay me back when his bank was okay to use again.
 I said yes and had to send money to a lady named Monique, who dealt with the payments for the hospital.

-I couldn’t afford to send any more, but Paul suggested I get a loan.
+I couldn’t afford to send anymore, but Paul suggested I get a loan.
 This made me nervous, so I told my daughter who made me realise I’d been the victim of a romance scam.

 I ended the relationship but lost over £14,500.
 If I hadn’t told my family, I could have lost a lot more than just my money.

 It took me a while to get over Paul, but I’m happy now and with someone I’ve met in person who loves me.
+If a relationship feels pressured or secretive, never be afraid to talk to someone about it as it could be a fraudster.”

-Support for victims of a romance scam
+Help for victims of romance scams

 Always phone 999 in an emergency.